iqquee/sort/README.md

 ![go](/static/img.gif)
 # Sort
-The sort package sorts data(both string and int) with their number of occurance and returns the desired lenght of data in descending order.
+The sort package sorts data(both string and int) with their number of occurrences and returns the desired data length in descending order with no duplicates of values.
 # Installation
 To install the sort package, you need to first install [Go](https://golang.org/) and set your Go workspace.
 1. You can use the below Go command to install sort